XiaoTianCan/ASRA/draft-xxx-sidrops-aspa-analysis-00.md

 --- middle

 # Introduction
 Autonomous System Provider Authorization (ASPA) is a technique for verifying AS_PATHs in BGP updates {{I-D.ietf-sidrops-aspa-verification}}{{I-D.ietf-sidrops-aspa-profile}}.
 Each AS can register ASPA records (also ASPA objects) in the RPKI to state all its provider ASes.
-An AS can obtain other ASes' ASPA records through RTRv2 protocol {{I-D.ietf-sidrops-8210bis}} and conduct AS_PATH verification based the records.
-ASPA-based AS_PATH verification can detect and mitigate route leaks violating the valley-free principle and route hijacks such as forged-origin or forged-path-segment attacks.
+An AS can obtain ASes' ASPA records through RTRv2 protocol {{I-D.ietf-sidrops-8210bis}} and conduct AS_PATH verification based the records.
+ASPA-based AS_PATH verification can detect and mitigate route leaks violating the valley-free principle and path manipulations such as forged-origin or forged-path-segment attacks.

 ASPA can significantly enhance AS_PATH verification and is promising to be widely deployed.
 Despite of the strengths of ASPA, there are also some deficiencies.
 This document provides a detailed analysis on the strengths and deficiencies of ASPA.